Germans gloomy on economy, Merkel support firm: poll

 She has also resisted calls from France and other partners for euro bonds, or mutualised debt, saying this would remove pressure on indebted countries to reform their economies.

-“A measure like a banking license makes us increasingly liable for undesirable developments in other countries.
-Ultimately it’s the German worker who, with the pennies he has saved up, becomes liable for such undesirable developments,” Rainer Bruederle, a senior member of the FDP.

-“Germany’s national finances are not a self-service shop for countries that are not prepared to make the changes they should have made a long time ago.”

-In the Forsa poll, the pro-business FDP had 5 percent, up one percentage point from last week.
+In the poll, the Greens were on 12 percent and the pro-business Free Democrats (FDP) on 5 percent, up one percentage point from last week.
 This would be just enough to get back into parliament in next year’s federal election.
-The Greens, the SPD’s preferred coalition partner, had 12 percent.

-The FDP has hardened its stance on the euro zone crisis and its leader Philipp Roesler has said an exit for Greece - which is still falling far short of its fiscal targets despite two bailout programs - was no longer a taboo.
+The FDP has hardened its stance on the euro zone crisis and its leader Philipp Roesler called recently for Greece - which is still falling far short of its fiscal targets despite two bailout programs - to leave the euro zone.

-On the poll’s projections, Merkel would be unable to form a new government with the FDP and would most likely have to forge a ‘grand coalition’ with the SPD, as she did in 2005-09.
+On these projections, however, Merkel would be unable to form a new government with the FDP and would most likely have to forge a ‘grand coalition’ with the Social Democrats, like the one she led from 2005 till 2009.

 In the poll, conducted on July 23-27 among 2,501 people, 56 percent agreed that Greece should leave the euro zone while 35 percent said it should stay.